red-data-tools/GR.rb/README.md

 sudo dnf install -y gr-devel
 ```

+#### Linux - Other

+GR releases are also available from the [openSUSE Build service](https://software.opensuse.org) for CentOS, Debian, Fedora openSUSE and
+Ubuntu.
+Obtain a packaged release [here](https://software.opensuse.org//download.html?project=science%3Agr-framework&package=gr).

 #### Windows - MSYS2

 If you are using Rubyinstaller, pacman will automatically install [mingw-w64-gr](https://packages.msys2.org/base/mingw-w64-gr) when the gem is installed.